roel4ez/blog/docs/articles/running-a-project-with-github-projects.md

 ### No Milestone

 As mentioned before, this board is used for triaging new issues.
-AS part of the process, when someone creates an issue they will add it to the board, but *not* set a milestone.
+As part of the process, when someone creates an issue they will add it to the board, but *not* set a milestone.
 This results in the status being set to *Triage* and it will show up on this board.
 We then discuss each issue in the daily, and choose to